shirokumacode/overwatch-omnic-rewards/README.md

 <details>
 <summary>Can you make this app run at startup/login/boot?</summary>
 You certainly can.
-Just download the executable follow the steps below
+Just download the executable and follow the steps below

 - [Windows guide](https://support.microsoft.com/en-us/windows/add-an-app-to-run-automatically-at-startup-in-windows-10-150da165-dcd9-7230-517b-cf3c295d89dd)
 - Linux - depends on the distribution/DE